Click on the + plus symbols below to view the full program element and session descriptions in detail.

 Chairs: Zenglu Li, University of Georgia, Athens, Georgia, USA;

-Xia Li, Huzhong Agricultural University, Wuhan, China
+Xia Li, Huazhong Agricultural University, Wuhan, China

 Advances in genomic technologies have greatly impacted plant breeding and are changing the breeding strategies used in soybean breeding.
 This session will include the topics on uses of genome-wide markers for genomic selection, prediction of superior crossing combinations, and characterizing soybean germplasm in applied breeding programs to improve breeding efficiency and accelerate breeding cycles.